Our commitment to equality, diversity & inclusion

 Culture of Belonging

 Our biggest opportunity to reduce the gender pay gap continues to be through increasing the representation of women, especially in tech and in more senior-level roles.
-Although not reflective of pay equity, Workday is fully committed to improving our gender pay gap and, along with many of our peers, we are pursuing forward-thinking and gender-equal recruitment policies.
-You can learn more about our commitment to diversity and inclusion can be found in our Global Impact Report or on our blog.
+Although not reflective of pay equity, Workday is fully committed to improving our gender pay gap.
+Along with many of our peers, we’re focusing on addressing systemic issues from the early stages of representation in STEM education right through to attracting, progressing and retaining more women to the most senior levels in tech.

 Definitions